christophertacon/Blog/tools-pelican/content/computing-with-units/Pint.rst

 Exercises:
 ==========

-The exercises notebook is avilable on the VM desktop with the name **computing_with_units_exercises.ipynb** or can be downloaded from the link below.
+The exercises notebook is available on the VM desktop with the name **computing_with_units_exercises.ipynb** or can be downloaded from the link below.

 ------------------------------------------